bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

     text (bodyMassIndex (Height model.height) (Weight model.weight))
 ```

-If we did this, we would get a compilation error, saying that `bodyMassIndex` expects it's first argument to be a `Weight`, not a `Height`, which is what we wanted!
+If we did this, we would get a compilation error, saying that `bodyMassIndex` expects it's first argument to be a `Weight`, not a `Height`, which is what we wanted to achieve!

 The price of this refactor, however, is the added complexity to our `bodyMassIndex` function, since the most basic implementation of the new type signature would be something like the following: